gautam-015/Python_Quiz_App/QUICKSTART.md

 - Export your history to CSV
 - See summary statistics

-### Leaderboard
+   Leaderboard
-- Top 10 scores across all users
+- Displays the Top 10 highest scores from all users.
+- Encourages healthy competition among learners.
-- Compare your performance with others
+- Helps you compare your performance with others and stay motivated.

 ### Profile
 - View personal statistics